CoalTrain1618/Milestone_P1/README.md

 * CSS
   * Styling the website with css external file

+* JavaScript
+  * Used for adding in bootStrap & Fontawesome funtionality

 * Bootstrap
   * Used for framework of various sections (tagged with Bootstrap)

 * Favicon.io
   * Used for favicons generated

+* Fontawesome
+  * Used for Icons across site

 * ChatGPT
   * Used for generation website logo and images used